 Projects and organizational strategy have traditionally been separate domains.
 Essentially, the role of a project manager was only to execute projects to successful conclusions.
 However, current trends in project management show that this role is now being expanded upon.
 Project managers are taking on a more hands-on role in executing the broader organizational strategy.

-The demand for cloud computing solutions is increasing rapidly with more and more organizations shifting to the cloud to keep up with the changes in how they operate.
-To increase their operations, organizations are looking for cost-effective measures that do not sacrifice functionality or performance.
+The demand for cloud computing solutions is increasing rapidly, with more and more organizations shifting to the cloud to keep up with the changes in how they operate.
+To expand their operations, organizations are looking for cost-effective measures that don’t sacrifice functionality or performance.
 That makes cloud computing the ideal solution.

 There has been a growing focus on mental health in recent years.
-With organizations beginning to reopen offices or shift to hybrid or remote working, there is bound to be elevated levels of stress among employees who have to acclimatize to these changes.
+With organizations beginning to reopen offices or shift to hybrid or remote working, there are bound to be elevated stress levels among employees who have to acclimatize to these changes.
 To keep their employees motivated and productive, organizations must seek ways to help them manage stress and mental health effectively.

 The increased flexibility offered by remote and hybrid working, while offering some major benefits, has also created several challenges in collaboration and communication.
 Left unchecked, these challenges can easily derail a well-laid project plan.
 To avoid such a disruptive scenario, proper change management is necessary.
 This is particularly relevant given the ongoing global macroeconomic challenges affecting organizations everywhere.

-According to Statista, the cost of cybercrime globally is projected to increase at an alarming rate from $8.44 trillion in 2022 to a shocking $23.84 trillion by the year 2027.
+According to Statista, the cost of cybercrime globally is projected to increase at an alarming rate – from $8.44 trillion in 2022 to a shocking $23.84 trillion by 2027.
 With organizations moving towards digitizing their ecosystems and embracing remote and hybrid work models, cybersecurity is more critical than ever.